top of page

 • Apr 13

-• 5 min read
+• 6 min read

 By Azra Syakirah — Goldsmiths-trained bespoke tailor · Men’s Folio Designer of the Year 2018

-woman in a brown linen suit
+a woman in a tailored double breasted black linen suit

 What Bespoke Tailoring for Women Singapore Covers